 A substantial portion of our revenue is driven by CMS payments in connection with our health plans in California, North Carolina and Nevada.
 As a result, our exposure to many of the risks described herein are not mitigated by a diversification of geographic focus.
 Furthermore, due to the concentration of our operations in these states, our business may be adversely affected by economic conditions that disproportionately affect these states as compared to other states.
 To continue to expand our operations to other regions of the United States, we will have to devote resources to identifying and exploring such perceived opportunities.
-Thereafter, we will have to, among other things, recruit and retain qualified personnel in such jurisdictions and establish new relationships with physicians and other healthcare providers.
-In addition, we would be required to comply with laws and regulations of states that may differ from the ones in which we currently operate, and could face competitors with greater knowledge of such local markets.
+Thereafter, we will have to, among other things, recruit and retain qualified personnel in such jurisdictions of states that may differ from the ones in which we currently operate, and could face competitors with greater knowledge of such local markets.
 We anticipate that further geographic expansion will require us to make a substantial investment of management time, capital and/or other resources, and we may not be able to continue to successfully expand our operations in any new geographic markets.